AmirCrude/airbnb-clone-project/README.md

 - `check_out_date` — End date of stay.
 - `status` — Indicates if the booking is _pending_, _confirmed_, or _cancelled_.

+## 🚀 Feature Breakdown

+### 1. User Management

+Handles user registration, authentication, and profile management.
+It allows users to create accounts, securely log in, and manage personal details, forming the foundation for interacting with the platform.

+### 2. Property Management

+Allows hosts to create, update, and delete property listings.
+This feature ensures that property data, availability, and pricing are accurately maintained for potential guests.

+### 3. Booking System

+Manages reservations made by users for properties.
+It tracks check-in and check-out dates, booking status, and ensures that availability is properly updated.

+### 4. Payment Processing

+Handles all financial transactions related to bookings.
+This feature ensures secure and reliable payments while recording transaction history for users and hosts.

+### 5. Review System

+Enables users to post ratings and feedback for properties they have stayed at.
+It helps maintain quality, builds trust among users, and informs future guests about the property experience.

 =======

 # airbnb-clone-project